semgrep/semgrep-docs/docs/semgrep-app/findings.md

 ### Navigating to the Findings page

-1. Sign in to Semgrep App.
+1. Sign in to Semgrep Cloud Platform.
 2. Click **[Findings](https://semgrep.dev/orgs/-/findings)** in the left sidebar.

 ### Understanding the Findings page